Skip to main content

 But there were always people who refused to go to the shelters, or couldn’t make it in time.
 Those were the people who died.

-(Note; This is a photo of a Berlin street on fire after a raid.)
+(Note: This photo shows a Berlin street on fire after a raid.)

 There was a very well-organized system in place for dealing with the homeless.
 The goulash wagons arrived quickly, like the food trucks used in the army.
 The most important thing for people was food.
 As long as you had something to eat, you could survive.
 They would hand out slices of bread with margarine and jam, and noodle soup.